IvanSIdIT/IvanSIdIT/README.md

 - 👋 Hi, I’m Ivan
-- 👀 I’m interested in IT and football
+- 👀 I’m interested in IT, Computer games and football
 - 🌱 I’m currently learning HTML, CSS and JS
 - 📫 How to reach me: My Telegram: @ivanfcb1